The Global Awareness for Travelers Story

 Once I returned home to Albuquerque, New Mexico in the spring of 2017, I felt very ungrounded, I needed to turn my attention to my new calling, if I only could figure out what it might be.
 I liked teaching, so I reasoned that turning from educators to lifelong learners was a fairly seamless step.
 I finished my seventh book, Five Worldviews: The Ways We See the World, and thought it would be fun to teach the content through adult education programs in Albuquerque.
 I enthusiastically submitted proposals and fine-tuned the course.
 I had good response to the classes, and it was fun.

 In the meantime, I booked another cruise ship lecture series, this time a cruise of the Baltic Sea.
 Another six lectures for a 2-week cruise.
-I enjoyed the cruise, although I spent about one-third of the time with lost luggage!
-But again, my schedule was abruptly changed, one lecture cancelled, and I felt that maybe I wasn’t meant to be a cruise ship lecturer.
+I enjoyed the cruise, although I spent about one-third of my time with lost luggage!
+But again, my schedule was abruptly changed, one lecture was cancelled, and I felt that maybe I wasn’t meant to be a cruise ship lecturer.
 Although the reviews were above average, they were not outstanding.
 I was gently told that I needed to be more of an entertainer.
 Although my classrooms teaching was often funny and relaxed, I am not a stand-up comedian.
-It looked like I needed to let go of my cruise-ship lifestyle.
+It looked like I needed to let go of my short-lived cruise-ship lifestyle.

 A Buddhist pagoda, Tang Dynasty, Xian, China, photo Denise Ames

-Do not follow where the path may lead.
+“Do not follow where the path may lead.
 Go instead where there is no path and leave a trail” – Ralph Waldo Emerson

 From 2018 until COVID -19 hit in March 2020, I continued with my lifelong adult learning classes at various venues in Albuquerque.
-I also put together a program called Gather through the Center for Global Awareness (Global Awareness Through Engaged Reflection).
-Gather is a conversation-based study program connecting small groups of concerned and curious lifelong learners.
+I also put together a program called GATHER through the Center for Global Awareness (Global Awareness Through Engaged Reflection).
+GATHER is a conversation-based study program connecting small groups of concerned and curious lifelong learners.
 Each self-organizing group gathers together to study and talk about pressing global and cultural concerns with the goal of seeing issues from different perspectives.
 I enjoyed adjusting to an adult audience some of my tried and try topics—a holistic world history, the global economy, five worldviews, human rights, and cross-cultural awareness—and added some new ones too, such as Indigenous Wisdom and a Transformative Worldview.
 I got my eighth book out in early 2020: Divided: Five Colliding Worldviews and How to Navigate Them.
 But then came COVID-19.

 Things seemed to shut down overnight!
 I remember it well.
 I planned to leave on March 12, 2020 for an annual mini-family reunion to Savannah, Georgia.
 I had been looking forward to it for weeks, and all the plans were finalized, down to reservations for an open-air bus tour of the city.
 Then came the wrenching decision to cancel the whole trip when COVID-19 was declared a pandemic.
 It didn’t seem worth the risk to travel afar.
 We optimistically reasoned that we would reschedule in the fall, when surely the pandemic would be under control.
 It wasn’t!